kanso/kanso/docs/guides/getting_started.md

 by interpreting the JavaScript of your application.

+### CouchDB version

+As of release 0.0.7, Kanso **only supports CouchDB 1.1.0 or higher**.
+This is due to a number of fixes in CouchDB 1.1.0 for CommonJS modules which make Kanso faster and helps to keep the framework code clean.
+If you're running an older version of CouchDB you'll want to upgrade it before continuing with this guide.

 <h2 id="starting_a_project">Starting a project</h2>

 For this tutorial we'll be making a fairly typical blog, with posts,